We are social

 By Florian Ivan, Training Instructor with Strategy Execution

 Every time I deliver a course I like to ask the participants why they want to learn about Agile.
 I guess that’s a pretty common question for an Agile class.
 Except, in most cases, I tend to repeat two or even three times the “why” question.

 One of the most thrilling experiences of delivering a class is to discover the “why” that makes somebody sit down and listen to you for two or three days in a row.

 The other question that I always ask is at the end.
-And it goes something like this “will you be able to implement this in your organisation?”
-As you can probably guess, a very common answer is “this is great but my company is not yet ready to support it”.
+And it goes something like this “” As you can probably guess, a very common answer is “this is great but my company is not yet ready to support it”.